-- (a) Demonstrating an understanding of special education requirements, including: - 1.
-Provision of a free and appropriate public education in accordance with federal and state law, - 2.
-Provision of education in the least restrictive environment in accordance with federal and state law, - 3.
-Characteristics and educational needs associated with any of the categories of disability or suspected disability under federal and state law, and - 4.
-Procedural safeguards and parental rights, including discipline procedures, specified in federal and state law; - (b) Committing to implementing the IEP of an enrolled student with special education needs, providing the required services, and appropriately documenting the services and the student's progress; - (c) Employing or contracting with staff who have the required licensure to provide special education services; - (d) Agreeing to communicate with the responsible LEA concerning: - 1.
-Development of, and any changes to, the IEP, - 2.
-Services provided under the IEP and recommendations for a change in the services provided, - 3.
-The student's progress, - 4.
-Maintenance of the student's enrollment in the independent school, and - 5.
-Identification of students with suspected disabilities; and - (e) Committing to participate in dispute resolution as provided under federal and state law and the Board's rules relating to special education dispute resolution.
+(a) Demonstrating an understanding of special education requirements, including:

+1. (1) Provision of a free and appropriate public education in accordance with federal and setate law,

+2(2.)
+Provision of education in the least restrictive environment in accordance with federal and state law,

+(3.)
+Characteristics and educational needs associated with any of the categories of disability or suspected disability under federal and state law, and

+(4.)
+Procedural safeguards and parental rights, including discipline procedures, specified in federal and state law;

+(b) Committing to implementing the IEP of an enrolled student with special education needs, providing the required services, and appropriately documenting the services and the student's progress;

+(c) Employing or contracting with staff who have the required licensure to provide special education services;

+(d) Agreeing to communicate with the responsible LEA concerning:

+1. (1) Development of, and any changes to, the IEP,

+{2.} Services provided under the IEP and recommendations for a change in the services provided,

+(3.)-The student's progress,

+(4.)
+Maintenance of the student's enrollment in the independent school, and

+(5.)
+Identification of students with suspected disabilities; and

+(e) Committing to participate in dispute resolution as provided under federal and state law.

 2229.4.
-Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Independent Schools
+Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Independent Independent-Schools